geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

 __ https://github.com/echeipesh/geotrellis-spray-tutorial/releases/download/1.0/data.zip

-These and other rasters are also included in GeoTrellis project and can be viewed using :ref:`geotrellis-admin`
+These and other rasters are also included in GeoTrellis project and can be viewed using :ref:`geotrellis-admin-0.9.0`

 Draw!